S12Silvia.com

 As part of the FIA's Group 5 series, the Silhouette Silvia was part of the Formula Silhouette classification.
 This class was basically production vehicles with practically no limitations on modification, however maintaining an overall stock composure, or “silhouette”, was mandatory.

-Option Magazine and Video Option, has said the Super Silhouette Silvia was one of his favourite machines, and can be attributed to the rise of the Japanese Bosozoku Style.
+This 560hp monster, weighing in at just over 1000kg, was piloted by Kazuyoshi Hosino.
+The Silvia Silhouette was loved by many, more so than the DR30 Skyline Super Silhouette it competed against.
+Daijiro Inada, the creator of both Option Magazine and Video Option, has said the Super Silhouette Silvia was one of his favourite machines, and can be attributed to the rise of the Japanese Bosozoku Style.

-Australian Touring Car Championship (ATCC)
+Australian 2.0L Touring Car Championship (ATCC)

 Japanese Supersport Sedan (JSS)